-GETTING THERE: The main means of public transportation that will take you to Sziget is the HÉV – H5 (a suburban railway line).
-Once you’ve gotten off at Filatorigát, you can access the island on foot.
+GETTING THERE: The main means of public transportation that will take you to the Sziget Festival is the HÉV – H5 (a suburban railway line).
+Once you step off at Filatorigát, you can access the island on foot.
 You can also get to Sziget by car or bike (use the bike storage centre for peace of mind) and even by boat (details of the Sziget Boat Service will be published here later)

-TICKETS: You can get a pass for 5 days, 7-days, as well as daily tickets.
+TICKETS: You can get a Sziget Festival pass for 5 days, 7-days, as well as daily tickets.
 (For prices visit the official website.)